 How Do I Calculate Battery Needs?

-How Do You Calculate The Power Output Of A Charger?
+How Do You Calculate the Power Output of a Charger?

-The formula for calculating power is P = Current in amps (or milliamps) * The volt (in volts).
-When power loss is ignored, the input and output power is the same.
-Laptop chargers typically have output specifications of 19.5 VDC and 2.31 A.P (in watts) = 19.5 * 2.31 = 45 watts, which is the standard (approx.)
+typically have output specifications of 19.5 VDC and 2.31 A.P (in watts) = 19.5 * 2.31 = 45 watts, which is the standard (approx.)

 Related Questions and Answers